snotskie/ttrpg/site/src/index.md

 **⚠️ Hurry:** Escaping danger, reacting by instinct, surges of adrenaline

-**⏳ History:** Other aspects covered by your character's backstory and the history of their people not covered by the Basic Stats above
+**⏳ History:** Other aspects covered by your character's backstory and the history of their people, not covered by or more specific than the Basic Stats above

 When you begin the game, all of your Basic Stats are equal, each using a $d4$ for their Basic Stat Checks.
 These can be upgraded in the [Session Shop](#Session-Shop).

+!!! details "DM Note: Creating Other Stats"
+    For your campaign setting, you may find it helpful to create a new Stat for your players, such as a "Hex" Stat to represent proficiency with wands, potions, and other magical instruments, lore, and knowledge.
+However, before you do, if you want to create a new Stat, it must:

+    - Not already be covered by the first six Stats: Head, Hand, Heart, Home, Hurt, Hurry.
+Otherwise, you risk increasing the number of confusing moments of when one Stat applies over the other, and you risk spreading the players' resources too thin when they go to upgrade their Stats.
+    - And be something *all* players would want to upgrade.
+Otherwise, it would be simpler to cover this "Stat" with History and let the players decide who will specialize in it and who will not.
+    - And be the only new Stat you have added to your game.
+Otherwise, you risk creating a situation where players each have a large number of Stats that go relatively unused.

+    Finally, Stats you create do not need to start with the letter "H" (though, big kudos if you can keep the alliteration going!).

-## Lifestyle and History
+## Lifestyle

 Each character in this game has one of three Lifestyles, described below.
 A character's Lifestyle represents their general background and goals, and can change over the course of the story.
-These can be changed in the [Session Shop](#Session-Shop).

 !!! tip "Character Creation: Step Two!"
     Begin to describe the Lifestyle your character had growing up or their current outlook on life.
 As you do, pick one of the following Lifestyles to start the game with.
+These can be changed in the [Session Shop](#Session-Shop).

 **🍀 Carefree:** Your character lives a relatively carefree life, perhaps because of your young age, wealthy upbringing, or optimistic demeanor.
 Upgrading your Heart and Hurry dice cost ① less each time.